hrsh7th/nvim-ix/README.md

     -- nil|fun(snippet: string, opts: any): nil
     expand_snippet = nil,
   },

+  -- SignatureHelp configurations.
   signature_help = {
     -- Enable/disable `auto` signature help triggering.
     auto = true,
   },

-  attach = {
+  -- Attach services to each modes. attach = {
     -- Attach insert-mode services.
     -- NOTE: This is an advanced feature and is subject to breaking changes as the API is not yet stable.